Chromatic splitting for the $K(2)$-local sphere at $p=2$: Preliminaries

 \subsection{Strong vanishing lines}

-The $K(n)$-local Adams-Novikov Spectral Sequence satisfies a very strong horizontal vanishing line condition; see \fullref{def:horiz-van}, \fullref{lem:two-cond-van-line}, and \fullref{thm:en-vanishing} below.
-We will need this throughout \fullref{sec:k1k2s}.
+The $K(n)$-local Adams-Novikov Spectral Sequence satisfies a very strong horizontal vanishing line condition; see \Cref{def:horiz-van}, \Cref{lem:two-cond-van-line}, and \Cref{thm:en-vanishing} below.
+We will need this throughout \Cref{sec:k1k2s}.
 These results are in the literature, but a bit hard to pull together in complete detail, so we provide a summary here.
-The main references are in the proof of Corollary 15 of \cite{StrickGrossHop} and Theorem 8.9 of \cite{HovStrick}.
+The main reference is \S 5 \cite{DH}, but there are also very similar ideas in the proof of Corollary 15 of \cite{StrickGrossHop}.

 Let us write

 for a cofiber sequence (i.e., a triangle) $X \to Y \to Z \to \Sigma X$.
 Suppose we have a diagram, where each of the triangles is a cofiber sequence.

 From \eqref{eq:exact-couple-diag} we obtain a spectral sequence (with $s \geq 0$)